As well as the changes we have made to our main repairs and contact services, it has also been necessary to make some changes to other services:

 Sales and lettings

 Once the government gave the all-clear for house moves to re-commence, our sales and letting services launched a virtual viewing offer.
-Buyers and renters are now able to take a virtual tour of our homes which give a realistic walkthrough of the properties available.
+Buyers and renters are now able to take a virtual tour of a selection of our homes which give a realistic walkthrough of the properties.
 We are adding virtual tours to our website one by one, so keep an eye out over the coming weeks.
-If you have questions regarding any of the properties you see, please contact us on 020 8354 5500.
+If you have questions regarding any of the homes you see, please contact us on 020 8354 5500.
 Please note that we are unable to complete any Mutual Exchange agreements at this time.

 Communal cleaning services